top of page

 "Ragen's Robots"

-This is a 5-image sample from another large segment of this Robert Ragen archive that will be posted later.
+This is an 8-image sample from another large segment of this Robert Ragen archive that will be posted later.
 These are programmable Robots that Robert Ragen designed and developed to test electromechanical calculators.
 The lady at the bottom is Robert Ragen's Department Secretary, Shirley Backel (taken June 1962).

 .